-2. Abrusán's theory could avail itself of the same general idea, and posit that the cosuppositional entailments are general properties of the object and/or of the situation rather than just of the event time; for this reason, these entailments are not about the event time and end up being presupposed.
-Thus x GO-helicopter-up\circling could trigger the inference that the helicopter has a tendency to take off with a circling motion, or that the situation is one in which there is much wind, leading to the same consequence.
-This is plausible enough.
-Things are a bit less clear for x GO-helicopter-large\ $\bigcirc$ smooth, but maybe one could posit that there was probably a pre-existing plan that the helicopter would fly with a curved path.
+Abrusán's theory could posit that the conceptual cosuppositions we observed are in fact general properties of the object and/or of the situation rather than just of the event time.
+For this reason, these entailments are not about the event time, and end up being presupposed.
+For instance, x GO-helicopter-up_circling (in (52)d) could trigger the inference that the helicopter has a tendency to take off with a circling motion, or that the situation is one in which there is much wind, leading to the same consequence.
+This is plausible enough, and since these entailments are not about the main event time, they should be presupposed, and the conditionalized inference we saw should follow; for instance, on the assumption that the helicopter tends to take off with a circling motion, it follows that if the helicopter were to take off, it would do so with a circling motion.
+Things are less clear for the 'curved path' cosupposition in x GO-helicopter-large____smooth (in (52)c), but maybe one could posit that there was probably a pre-existing plan that the helicopter would fly with a curved path.
+One would still need to derive the fact that the same plan couldn't be posited for the orthogonal detour conditions in (51)e,f.